 One of the most wonderful things about travel is getting the chance to see new and interesting animals.
-While Australia has a lot of great native animals, seeing an adorable little wallaby nibbling by the roadside is vastly different to spotting a huge elephant in the Thai jungle.
+While Australia has a lot of great native animals, seeing an adorable little wallaby nibbling by the roadside is vastly different from spotting a huge elephant in the Thai jungle.
 With the wonder of these animals comes the lure of interacting with them and, in many countries, savvy locals have seen this as a money-making opportunity.
 At first glance, these attractions may seem harmless but dig a little deeper and what really happens is quite heartbreaking.

 I’ll be the first to admit I didn’t know all of these animal tourism experiences were bad for the animals.
 There was a time I thought an elephant ride was a great idea and I’ve even recommended visits to Owl Cafes in Tokyo before.
 Thanks to other people sharing information on these attractions, I now know these types of experiences aren’t acceptable and when you know better, you do better.
 If like me, you weren’t aware of how detrimental these experiences really are, I implore you to read and then share this post, so more people can also learn the truth and help end the suffering of thousands of beautiful animals worldwide.

 It may feel like the problem is so wide-spread that one person can’t possibly make a difference.
 That couldn’t be further from the truth.
 By refusing to take part in any of these activities, you are reducing the demand.
 Without the tourist demand and money coming in, providers won’t find it financially viable to continue using animals in this horrible way.
 You can make a difference by simply saying no.